-GLUCAGON (GLOO ka gon) occurs naturally in the body.
+GLUCAGON (GLU ka gon) occurs naturally in the body.
 It increases blood sugar.
-This medicine is used as an emergency treatment for severely low blood sugar in diabetic patients, especially if they are not able to take sugar by mouth.
-It is also used as a diagnostic aid in X-ray examinations of the stomach and other digestive organs.
+This medicine is used as an emergency treatment for severe low blood sugar in diabetic patients, especially if they are not able to take sugar by mouth.
+It is also used during diagnostic endoscopy or radiology examinations of the stomach and other digestive organs.

 How should I use this medicine?

-This medicine is for injection into a muscle.
-You will be taught how to prepare and give this medicine.
+This medicine is for injection into a muscle or under the skin.
+Sometimes this medicine is for injection into a vein if it is given by a health-care professional in a hospital or clinic setting.
+If you will need this medicine at home, you and the person(s) most likely to give you the injection will be taught how to prepare and give this medicine.
 Instructions for mixing and giving the injection are included in the package.
 Before an emergency arises, you and the person(s) most likely to give you the injection should read these instructions carefully.
 Use exactly as directed.
 Do not take your medicine more often than directed.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist or healthcare provider to get one.